WXY-Belief/DeepSpa/README.md

 ```
 python 3D_point_cloud.py --c ./Configration.toml --m all
 ```
-Notice: The Demo runs on the server by default.
+Notice: The code runs on the server by default.
 If running on a local terminal, please pay attention to the path format.